Sleeping Pill Addiction Treatment

-- Eating a healthy diet: Heavy, rich, or fatty foods take longer to digest and can cause wakefulness in the night.
+- Eating a healthy diet: Heavy, rich, or fatty foods take longer to digest and can cause wakefulness at night.
 Spicy or greasy foods can also cause heartburn, which can prohibit a restful night.

-- Limit caffeine and avoid nicotine: Caffeine and nicotine are both stimulants, which can keep you awake long after you lie down to go to sleep.
+- Limit caffeine and avoid nicotine: Caffeine and nicotine are both stimulants that can keep you awake long after you lie down to go to sleep.

 - Keep naps short: Long naps can disrupt your circadian rhythm.
 Naps can also make it much harder to fall asleep at your regular bedtime if taken too late or too long.

 - Avoid screens before bed: The blue light emitted from our electronics (computers, smartphones) has been shown to disrupt our circadian rhythm, making our brains think the sun is still out and disrupting its normal “time-for-sleep” process.
 Get some blue-blocking glasses if screen time cannot be completely avoided before bed.

 With practice and conscientious behavior, you can improve your sleep quality once and for all. improving your overall sleep quality.
 Check out the masterclass from Matthew Walker on sleep habits and how to improve sleep quality.